DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-13-what-we-did-for-rollover-2020.md

 ### Publish

 We manually tested the create a course journey and sporadic checks of various screens and flows in both the ‘Current Cycle’ and ‘Next Cycle’ during rollover, and of Publish after rollover.
-There could have been more structure to the QA process, instead we adopted a ‘click around and see if things are ok’ approach.
-We should take a more organised approach to our rollover QA process.
+We adopted a ‘click around and see if things are ok’ approach to our QA.
+We should introduce more structure to our rollover QA process in future.

 We encountered a number of issues relating to error validation in this testing.
-While not directly linked to rollover this highlighted room for improvement in our QA processes.
+While not directly linked to rollover this also highlighted room for improvement in our QA processes.

 ## Development milestones

 ### Before/during rollover

-A spike which lasted at least 7 days
+A spike which lasted at least 7 days.

 https://github.com/DFE-Digital/find-teacher-training/pull/386
 https://github.com/DFE-Digital/publish-teacher-training/pull/1304